 Charge Your Goal Zero Yeti 1000, 1400 Or 3000 With Compatible Solar Panels

-The Goal Zero Yeti 1000, 1400, and 3000 are three power stations that use the same solar charge controllers.
+The Goal Zero Yeti 1000, 1400, and No products found. are three power stations that use the same solar charge controllers.
 This means that a solar panel that is compatible with one of them is compatible with all of them.